Jean Genet: Early life

 Genet's mother was a prostitute who raised him for the first seven months of his life before placing him for adoption.
 Thereafter Genet was raised in the provincial town of Alligny-en-Morvan, in the Nièvre department of central France.
 His foster family was headed by a carpenter and, according to Edmund White's biography, was loving and attentive.
 While he received excellent grades in school, his childhood involved a series of attempts at running away and incidents of petty theft.

-After the death of his foster mother, Genet was placed with an elderly couple but remained with them less than two years.
-According to the wife, "he was going out nights and also seemed to be wearing makeup."
-On one occasion he squandered a considerable sum of money, which they had entrusted him for delivery elsewhere, on a visit to a local fair.

 Detention and military service

-For this and other misdemeanors, including repeated acts of vagrancy, he was sent at the age of 15 to Mettray Penal Colony where he was detained between 2 September 1926 and 1 March 1929.
+For this and other misdemeanors, including repeated acts of vagrancy, at age 15 he was sent to Mettray Penal Colony where he was detained between 2 September 1926 and 1 March 1929.
 In Miracle of the Rose (1946), he gives an account of this period of detention, which ended at the age of 18 when he joined the Foreign Legion.
-He was eventually given a dishonorable discharge on grounds of indecency (having been caught engaged in a homosexual act) and spent a period as a vagabond, petty thief and prostitute across Europe—experiences he recounts in The Thief's Journal (1949).
+He was eventually given a dishonorable discharge on grounds of indecency, having been caught engaged in a homosexual act, and spent a period as a vagabond, petty thief and prostitute across Europe—experiences he recounts in The Thief's Journal (1949).

 Criminal career, prison, and prison writings

-After returning to Paris in 1937, Genet was in and out of prison through a series of arrests for theft, use of false papers, vagabondage, lewd acts, and other offences.
-In prison, Genet wrote his first poem, "Le condamné à mort", which he had printed at his own cost, and the novel Our Lady of the Flowers (1944).
+After returning to Paris in 1937, Genet was in and out of prison after arrests for theft, use of false papers, vagabondage, lewd acts, and other offences.
+In prison Genet wrote his first poem, "Le condamné à mort", which he had printed at his own cost, and the novel Our Lady of the Flowers (1944).

 In Paris, Genet sought out and introduced himself to Jean Cocteau, who was impressed by his writing.
-Cocteau used his contacts to get Genet's novel published, and in 1949, when Genet was threatened with a life sentence after ten convictions, Cocteau and other prominent figures, including Jean-Paul Sartre and Pablo Picasso, successfully petitioned the French President to have the sentence set aside.
-Genet would never return to prison.
+Cocteau used his contacts to get Genet's novel published.
+In 1949, when Genet was threatened with a life sentence after ten convictions, Cocteau and other prominent figures, including Jean-Paul Sartre and Pablo Picasso, successfully petitioned the French President to have the sentence set aside.
+Genet never returned to prison.